Catalyst18/eyeblink/README.md

 Required Modules:

-Python 2.7.x
+1.Python 2.7.x

-Numpy - pip install numpy
+2.Numpy - pip install numpy

-pyautogui - Mouse module for windows OS.
+3.pyautogui - Mouse module for windows OS.
 This package is used to navigate mouse events.
-Note this package is only for windows. pip install pyautogui
+Note this package is only for windows.

-OpenCV - click here for installation instructions
+  pip install pyautogui

+4.OpenCV